Chapter Introduction

 The language used regarding Jesus here is very present.
 It's not the lamb that was slain a long time ago as if it is old news barely worth remembering.
 It is current.
 Present.
 The sacrifice is just as valuable now as it was.
 There is no expiration.
 The work on the cross is just as valuable today as the day it happened.

 This lamb that was sacrificed isn't a weak object of pity.
-He stands alone as an offer to any person that might repent and trust in Him.
-He's available to any person that recognizes themselves as a sinner in need of a savior.
+He stands alone as an offer to any person who might repent and trust in Him.
+He's available to any person who recognizes themselves as a sinner in need of a savior.
 The call went out to the world.
 Jesus alone is worthy and able to reach up and take that scroll from God, the Father.

-This word used for 'horn' in verse 6 is only used one other time outside of Revelation.
+This word used for “horn” in verse 6 is only used one other time outside of Revelation.
 It's in the book of Luke in Zechariah's song.
 Zechariah is filled with the Holy Spirit and prophesying Zechariah said of God.

 “Blessed is the Lord God of Israel,